ampproject/amp-wp/contributing.md

 npm run build-release
 ```

 Note that this will currently take much longer than a regular build because it generates the files required for translation.
-You also must have WP-CLI installed with the `i18n` package.
+You also must have WP-CLI installed with the [`i18n-command` package](https://github.com/wp-cli/i18n-command).

 ## Updating Allowed Tags And Attributes